Neuropathic pain is discomfort brought about by injury or impairment to the nerves.

 - Damage to the brain such as a stroke

-Neuropathic pain is different from the other types of pain.
+Generally, neuropathic pain is different from the other types of pain.
 It can be described as stabbing, sharp or burning or even strikingly resemble an electric shock.
-The discomfort can be worse at night time.
+In addition, the discomfort can be worse at night time.

 Some of the types of neuropathic pain include: